How early should you really be preparing for college admissions? We get this question asked all the time. The short answer: the earlier, the better.

 It requires understanding what the opportunity set looks like out there in terms of regional and national competitions like the Scholastic Art & Writing Competition so you can be well prepared by the time you compete.

-For my high school students, I lay out the foundation at our very first session – exactly what you need to do to prepare and the actionable items and goals you need to accomplish to get into these universities.
+For our high school students, we lay out the foundation at our very first session – exactly what you need to do to prepare and the actionable items and goals you need to accomplish to get into these universities.

 It’s certainly not an easy task, especially with acceptance rates dropping to all time lows.